 But if you’re here because you’re seeking a fun-loving and outgoing pup, you’ve come to the right place.
 The American Kennel Club describes him as alert, friendly, and happy.
 However, he is only happy and friendly if you can offer him everything he needs.

 He was bred primarily for companionship, and he craves human company 24/7.
-Making him intensely needy and not suitable to every family.
+Making him intensely needy and not suitable for every family.
 And with many other requirements, it’s important to discover whether he is the right pooch for you.
 So, let’s get straight to it.

 It is believed the 17th century saw the first dwarf spaniel born with upright ears.
 Louis XIV, a King of France, named him the Papillon.
 The word ‘papillon’ in French means butterfly, and his upright ears and long hair resembled the shape of a butterfly.
-Breeding concentrated on his distinct butterfly ears, but still to this day, some Paps are born with drop-down ears.
+Breeding concentrated on his distinct butterfly ears, but still, to this day, some Paps are born with drop-down ears.
 These pups are known as the Phalene variant and are much rarer.

 It is unknown when the Papillon came to America, but he was accepted into the American Kennel Club (AKC) in 1915.
 The Pap commonly finds himself in the top 60 dog breeds.
 The late Hollywood actress Lauren Bacall split her estate between her three children and her Pap, Sophie.
 This inheritance made Sophie one of the richest Papillons in the world.

 The Papillon was bred purely for companionship, and this is something you need to be able to offer him.
 If you work long hours at the office or are away from home and cannot take him with you, the Pap is not the right breed for you.
 If you, or someone in the family, can spend most of their day with him, he will be super happy.
-And a happy dog makes for a happy life!
+And a happy dog makes for a happy life.

 His need for constant companionship makes him an intensely needy dog, and there is no escaping that.
-But for those of us who love constant doggy companionship (me being one of them!), he makes the perfect pawtner.
+But for those of us who love constant doggy companionship (me being one of them), he makes the perfect paw-tner.

 He suffers from separation anxiety, which is something to consider when training him as a pup.
 All of this combined, and the fact that many toy dogs are spoiled rotten, means he is a prime suspect for something called ‘little dog syndrome.’
 We’ll discuss these in more detail in the training section.

 Despite being depicted as a lapdog in many renaissance paintings, he is more energetic than he is chilled.
 So, he is not a typical lap dog Rubens and Rembrandt would have you believe.
-If you are looking for a little pocket rocket, this breed is a great choice!
+If you are looking for a little pocket rocket, this breed is a great choice.